corgrath/osbcp-css-squasher/README.md

 https://github.com/corgrath/squicss-css-optimizer/downloads/

 How to use it in an Eclipse project
 ========================================

+To be written.

 How to use it as a stand alone application
 ========================================

+To be written.

 JavaDoc
 ========================================

+To be written.

 License
 ========================================

+SquiCSS Optimizer
-Squicss CSS Optimizer - Copyright 2012 Christoffer Pettersson, christoffer@christoffer.me
+Copyright 2012 Christoffer Pettersson, christoffer@christoffer.me.

 Licensed under the Apache License, Version 2.0